Outgoing Student Mobility for Studies

 Academic achievement level

-50% (total 100 points
+50% (out of 100 points in total)

 Language level

-50% (total 100 points
+50% (out of 100 points in total)

-Being a child of a martyr or veteran1
+To be the child of a martyr or veteran1

 +15 points